regional governing body

 I am headteacher of Pilgrims' Way Primary School in Canterbury.
 I have experience in senior leadership in three primary schools and have been Head of School in Warden House Primary School.
 I have a masters degree in education and have a wealth of experience in the social-emotional wellbeing of staff and pupils.

-Mrs Liz Wozny - Governor responsible for school standards and pupil premium.
+Mrs Liz Wozny - Governor responsible for school standards and disadvantaged pupils.

 I have a range of management experience in the health sector.
 I am a parent at Warden House Primary School.
 I am very pleased to be in a position where I can support the schools within Veritas MAT to provide the strongest support for their staff, pupils and community.